sufyan20/interviews-challenges/Vue-Nuxt-HakkiSabah/README.md

 token=
 API_SECRET=SECRET_KEY
 ```
-#### ** When you define API_URL in your .env file, you must also define the token key.
+#### ** When you define API_URL in your `env` file, you must also define the token key.
 This is because of the definitions that control the "store/api/" folder path.

 #### OR